PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 ---

 # Interface Design
-After covering the basics of interaction design, we're going to look at interface design: the means by which users communicate with computerized devices.
-We're also going to look into flow theory, engagement and immersioin!
+After covering the basics of HCAI, we're going to zoom in at interface design: the means, or medium, by which users communicate with computerized devices.
+We're also going to look into flow theory, engagement and immersion!
 Finally, we're going to continue working on our wireframe prototype, specifically finishing the vertical slice of our wireframe prototype in proto.io!

 ## Learning Objectives:
 After this module, you'll gain a basic understanding and learn how to apply: